New York sports betting has been legal at retail sportsbooks for a few years and mobile betting is on the way as well.

 Today, New York retail sportsbooks are operational at eight casinos statewide.

-Mobile sportsbooks are not yet live in New York but are expected to launch to in-state bettors this fall at the earliest.
-Mobile betting servers will be located in one or more of the four upstate commercial casinos, per the FY 2022 budget language.
+Mobile sportsbooks are not yet live in New York but are expected to launch to in-state bettors in early 2022.
+Mobile betting servers will be located in one or more of the four upstate commercial casinos, per the fiscal year 2022 budget language.

 New York Gambling Options Right Now

 Retail sportsbooks opened in New York in July 2019.
 Mobile sportsbooks will go live after the NYSGC has finished vetting and licensing platform providers and mobile skins, with a launch scheduled “as soon as practicable,” says the NYSGC.
-Sources involved in NY budget negotiations expect a mobile launch no later than Super Bowl 2022 kickoff.
+Sources involved in NY budget negotiations expect a mobile launch no later than the 2022 Super Bowl.

 New York has not legalized online casino gaming.
-The New York State Legislature did not consider online casinos as part of FY 2022 budget negotiations, and future consideration is uncertain.
+The New York State Legislature did not consider online casinos as part of the fiscal year 2022 budget negotiations, and future consideration is uncertain.
 The legalization of online casinos in New York would likely require a constitutional amendment.

 New York has several retail casinos, including four upstate commercial casinos authorized under a 2013 state constitutional amendment.
 Commercial casinos and tribal casinos in New York offer slots, live and electronic table games, and may offer poker rooms.